caltechlibrary/newt/README.md

 # Newt

 Newt is an experimental [microservice](https://en.wikipedia.org/wiki/Microservices) designed for working with other "off the shelf" microservices.
 The primary purpose of Newt is to function as a localhost data router between a data source and rendering engine.
-The goal of the project is to create a rapid development platform through existing microservices targetting web applications suitable in libraries, archives, colleges and museums.
+The goal of the project is to create a rapid development platform through existing microservices targetting web applications suitable for libraries, archives, colleges and museums.
 The name "Newt" comes from the phrase "new take".

-Newt comes with three commands. `newt` is a web service it is designed to sit behind your favorite web server (e.g. Apache 2, NginX) and route requests from the browser to a data source (e.g. JSON API) and optionally take the result and run it through rendering engined (e.g. Pandoc running in server mode).  `newtmustache` is a Pandoc server inspired rendering microsevice based implementing Mustache template support. `newtpg` is a command line program designed to generate SQL used bootstrap a JSON API built with PostgREST and Postgres.
+Newt comes with three commands. [newt](newt.1.md) is a web service it is designed to sit behind your favorite web server (e.g. Apache 2, NginX) and route requests from the browser to a data source (e.g. JSON API) and optionally take the result and run it through rendering engined (e.g. Pandoc running in server mode).  [newtmustache](newtmustache.1.md) is a Pandoc server inspired microsevice based implementing a Mustache template rendering engine. [newtpg](newtpg.1.md) is a command line program designed to generate SQL used bootstrap a JSON API built with PostgREST and Postgres.
 Combined `newt` and `newtpg`  saves you from building yet another middleware microservice.
 Instead your development time is focused instead on three areas.

 1. Modeling your data using SQL
 2. Rendering content using simple templates (e.g. Pandoc or Mustache templates)